 - Promoting and valorizing non-dominant languages (and cultures) can enable pupils with a migrant background to develop and gain recognition of linguistic skills of equal value

-The project is based on storytelling, which implies a lot of emotional involvement and allows teachers and students to understand better the different cultures, and aims to adapt and upscale three methods of telling a story: Drama in Education, activities based on fairy and folk tales and Digital Storytelling.
-The training of teachers on how to use these three methods of storytelling in order to promote diversity in their classroom will allow both the improvement of the intercultural competencies of the teachers and the change of attitudes of the whole classroom.
-This in return will contribute to the improvement of the social inclusion of the children from refugee/ migrant/ minority backgrounds.
+The project was based on storytelling, which implies a lot of emotional involvement which allowed teachers and students to understand better the different cultures, and aimed to adapt and upscale three methods of telling a story: Drama in Education, activities based on fairy and folk tales and Digital Storytelling.
+The training of teachers on how to use these three methods of storytelling in order to promote diversity in their classroom allowed both the improvement of the intercultural competencies of the teachers and the change of attitudes of the whole classroom.
+This in return contributed to the improvement of the social inclusion of the children from refugee/ migrant/ minority backgrounds.

-The main activities of the project are designed in order to provide to the teachers the necessary tools in order to be able to deal with diversity in their classroom and create learning environments that will promote the effective social inclusion of all the children in a multicultural classroom.
+The main activities of the project were designed in order to provide to the teachers the necessary tools in order to be able to deal with diversity in their classroom and create learning environments that promote the effective social inclusion of all the children in a multicultural classroom.